jnbdz/SunsetERP/README.md

 # 🌇 SunsetERP 🌇

+---

-**WARNING:** This project is still in development.
+**<span style="color:red">WARNING:</span>** This project is still in development.
 It is not ready for production use or any use at all.
 But help is always welcome!

+---

 SunsetERP is based on a heavily modified version of [OFBiz](https://ofbiz.apache.org/) to run on Quarkus.